szg0062/RNA_Annotation_Project/README.md

 There are some requirements for the conda environment that are needed and listed below.

 matplotlib==3.4.3
 pandas==1.2.3
 click==7.1.2
 openpyxl==3.0.7
 numpy==1.20.2
 biopython==1.78
 xlrd==2.0.1
 lxml==4.6.3
 requests==2.25.1
 scipy==1.6.3
 seaborn==0.11.1
 regex==2021.7.6
 hgvs

-# Data you will use for the project (i.e. if this is data you have generated in your research OR an existing repository with data provided such as a dryad repository from an existing paper, OR a website you will download your data from (i.e. NCBI))
-If you do not have a specific location of where your data will come from, include what type of data you are wanting to work with.
+# Data Source

-I will be using data from my current research project, but there are sample files included  with the original that i could use.
+I will be using data from my current research project, but there are sample files included  with the original that I could use.